leomeyer/Arducom/src/slave/hello-world/README.md

     $ arduino &

-Load the Basics -$ Blink example.
+Open the Blink example.
 Select the serial port you use for the connection and the correct type of board.
 Upload the sketch.
 Do not continue until you get this step working.